Welcome to Quirky Cooking!

 Science is now showing the mental, emotional and physical benefits to health when community and social connection is present.
 We were designed for meaningful social contact, and as a result, this impacts our mood, our hormones, our brain and gut health, many other physiological functions, and in turn, our overall health.

-Many communities, even if not related by blood are seen as extensions of family and we want to welcome you to ours. 🙂
+Many communities, even if not related by blood are seen as extensions of family and I want to welcome you to this one. 🙂

-To save you time from sorting through the archives, here are some useful links, blogs, podcasts and recipes to get you started.
+To save you time from sorting through the archives, here are some useful links, blogs and podcasts to get you started.
 Enjoy!

 HELPFUL BLOG POSTS